ukantjadia/ukantjadia.github.io/content/List100/_index.md

 ---

-List 100
+## List 100

-Things I want to do before I die.
+> Things I want to do before I die.
 Please let me know if you have any recommendation.
-Progress as of Dec 31, 2023: 40.75/92.
+> Progress as of Dec 31, 2023: 40.75/92.
+> Things I want to do before I die.
+Please let me know if you have any recommendation.
-✅ Learn Spanish
+> ✅ Learn Spanish
-✅ Live in another country
+> ✅ Live in another country

-✔
+**✔**

+---

 (:smile) sdfsafd
 ✓ Start a nonprofit organization